 Site security is something we can’t stress enough.
 A Secure Sockets Layer (SSL) certificate tells your visitors that all data exchanged between their browsers and your site will go through a secure connection.

 There are several ways to acquire an SSL certificate.
 You can check with your web host to see if it provides one, or you can purchase a certificate through a third-party service.

 Once your website is up and running, you’ll need a way to measure how well it performs.
 That’s why it pays to set up an analytics tracking solution before even launching your site.

 There are many excellent solutions out there, although Google Analytics is a strong choice for beginners.
 No matter what tool you use, make sure you have an easy way to keep an eye on important numbers, such as your daily visits and page views.

 Promoting your site on social media can be vital to reaching your target audience.
 Providing icons so your visitors can easily find your social media pages is one of the best ways to do that.

 Get Content Delivered Straight to Your Inbox

 Subscribe to our blog and receive great content just like this delivered straight to your inbox.

 Launching your website can involve a lot of work, and many different kinds of tasks.
 Checklists are one way to help your team stay on track and cover all the bases before revealing your masterpiece to the public.

 To provide a seamless first experience to your website’s visitors, you’ll want to keep in mind a few key items on your website launch checklist.
-For instance, you can write strong meta descriptions, optimize your images for increased site speed, and take advantage of an SSL certificate.
+For instance, you can write strong meta descriptions, optimize your images for increased site speed, and take advantage of an SSL/TLS certificate.